usharesoft/appcenter-docs/admin/en/source/pages/config/populate-db-OS.rst

 		The ``–-name`` specified here is the “tagname” that will be shown in the UI when creating an appliance.
 		The ``--repoUrl`` can be either ``http://`` or ``file://``.

-		.. warning:: You must use the ``--officiallySupported`` flag for all officially supported OSes.
-If you do not include this argument the packages will not appear in the install profile of appliances built with the corresponding operating system.
-Do not use ``--officiallySupported`` for distributions that are part of the core distribution.
-For example, epel or vmwatools are not officially part of the distribution, therefore you should not use ``--officiallySupported`` when adding such repositories.
+		.. warning:: You must use the ``--officiallySupported`` flag for all the default repositories of officially supported OSes (for a list of supported OSes, refer to :ref: `uforge-supported-os-formats`).
+Do not use ``--officiallySupported`` for repositories that are not part of the core distribution, such as epel or VMware tools.
+When generating a machine image, packages tagged as ``--officiallySupported`` are installed first, before other packages.

 		`http://distros-repository.usharesoft.com/ <http://distros-repository.usharesoft.com/>`_ is an official public repository that users can use to populate the distributions.
 Official repositories such as Ubuntu and Debian periodically delete some package versions.
 In the http://distros-repository.usharesoft.com/ repository, package versions are never deleted.
 This can facilitate investigations on older systems.